 All of these items can be requested during the registration process:

 • Collection Barrels: these barrels (or bins) measure 3’ high x 2’ wide (round) and can hold approximately 250 lbs.
 (150 cans).

 • Money Shakers: a great collection device for collecting loose change and cash.
-You can bring it back to us full and we will count the funds collected and report it to you.
+You can bring it back to us full, and we will count the funds collected and report them to you.

 • Food Drive Envelopes: these self-sealing envelopes give donors the ability to fill in credit card information or provide a check, covering up sensitive personal information.